Nissan Note

-Nissan Note - subcompact minivan (Mini MPV, European M-segment) with a body like a five-door hatchback, which is produced from 2004 to the present by a Japanese automaker «Nissan Motor».
-Replaced yourself «Nissan Almera Tino», produced since 2000.
-The engine is located in front transversely with front wheel drive.
-All-wheel drive modifications are produced for the Japanese domestic market.
+Nissan Note - subcompact minivan (Mini MPV, M-segment according to European classification) with a five-door hatchback body type, which has been produced from 2004 to the present by the Japanese automaker "Nissan Motor".
+Replaced by himself "Nissan Almera Tino", produced since 2000.
+The engine is located transversely in the front with front-wheel drive.
+All-wheel drive versions are produced for the Japanese domestic market.

-Note's main competitors are Citroën C3 Picasso, Ford B-Max, Ford Fusion, Honda Freed, Hyundai Getz, Kia Soul, Kia Venga, Lada X-Ray, Mazda Verisa, Opel Meriva, Renault Modus, Skoda Roomster, Subaru Justy, Suzuki MR Wagon, Toyota Verso etc.
+The main competitors of the Note are the Citroën C3 Picasso, Ford B-Max, Ford Fusion, Honda Freed, Hyundai Getz, Kia Soul, Kia Venga, Lada X-Ray, Mazda Verisa, Opel Meriva, Renault Modus, Skoda Roomster, Subaru Justy, Suzuki MR Wagon, Toyota Verso etc.

 First generation (E11, 2004−2013)

-At first, the car was offered in three trim levels − «S», «SE» And «SVE», and then in five trim levels - «Visia», «Visia+», «Acenta», «Acenta S» And «Tekna».
-All cars came with four airbags, a CD player, power front windows and mirrors, and folding rear seats.
+The car was initially offered in three trim levels - "S", "SE" and "SVE", and then in five trim levels - "Visia", "Visia+", "Acenta", "Acenta S" and "Tekna".
+All cars came with four airbags, a CD player, electric front windows and mirrors and folding rear seats.

-In 2008, they updated the appearance of the car in European markets.
-The bumpers were painted in body color, the radio antenna was moved to the rear of the roof, the headlight washer became fully automatic, the headlights and grille were changed, as well as less noticeable changes.
+In 2008, the car's exterior was updated for European markets.
+The bumpers were painted in body color, the radio antenna moved to the rear of the roof, the headlight washer became fully automatic, the headlights and radiator grille were changed, as well as less noticeable changes.
 For the Japanese market, the update was carried out in 2008.
 The second update was carried out in 2010, the third in 2012.

-Some models have daytime running lights (DRL).
-Produced special models with exclusive coloring or equipment for different markets with the names «Note Axis», «Note Medalist», «Note Rider», «Note E-Power».
+Some models are equipped with daytime running lights (DRL).
+Special models with exclusive paintwork or equipment for different markets were produced with the names "Note Axis", "Note Medalist", "Note Rider", "Note E-Power".

-The 2014 model year saw an engine upgrade, an emergency braking package, lane departure warning, moving object detection, and other driver assistance packages.
-The updated car was shown at the 43rd Tokyo Motor Show in 2013.
+The 2014 model year saw updated engines, the addition of an emergency braking package, lane departure warning, moving object detection, and other driver assistance packages.
+The updated car was shown at the 43rd Tokyo Motor Show 2013.

-November 2, 2016 the company «Nissan» introduced a new hybrid powertrain in Japan «e-Power».
-It consists of a 1.2 liter three-cylinder petrol engine (1198 cm3, HR12DE) and electric traction motor (EM57), which is used in conjunction with a 1.5 kWh battery. wheels «Nissan e-Power» driven only by an electric motor, the internal combustion engine is used only to generate electricity.
+On November 2, 2016, Nissan introduced a new hybrid powertrain, the e-Power, in Japan.
+It consists of a three-cylinder, 1.2-liter gasoline engine (1198 cm³, HR12DE) and an electric traction motor (EM57), which is used in conjunction with a 1.5 kWh battery.
+Wheels "Nissan e-Power" are driven only by an electric motor, the internal combustion engine is used only to generate electricity.

 Nissan Micra

-Nissan Micra (in South America and Asia is called Nissan March) — subcompact urban Japanese car (B-segment), which was produced from 1982 to the present by the company «Nissan Motor».
-Came to replace the small car «Datsun Cherry», produced from 1970 to 1986.
-The engine is located in front transversely with front wheel drive.
+Nissan Micra (in South American and Asian countries it is called Nissan March) is a small-capacity Japanese city car (B-segment), which has been produced from 1982 to the present day by the company "Nissan Motor".
+Replaced the small car "Datsun Cherry", produced from 1970 to 1986.
+The engine is located transversely at the front with front-wheel drive.

 At the moment, the main competitors and classmates of Nissan Micra are cars Chevrolet Aveo, Citroen C2, Fiat Punto, Ford Fiesta, Honda Fit/Jazz, Kia Rio, Lada Granta, Mazda 2, Mitsubishi Colt, Opel Corsa, Peugeot 208, Renault Logan, Renault Sandero, Skoda Fabia, Seat Ibiza, Toyota Yaris, Volkswagen Polo.